 Fons Meijer has studied History in Nijmegen and Sheffield.
-He was lecturer in Cultural History at Radboud University in Nijmegen and currently works as Policy and Programme Officer at the Dutch Research Council (NWO).
+His PhD, in which he investigates natural disasters and nation-building in the nineteenth-century Netherlands, will be published in 2022.
+He currently works as a lecturer in Cultural History at Radboud University.
 His research interests include the European and Dutch history of nationalism, political representation and media culture in the nineteenth and twentieth centuries.
-In his PhD, he investigated natural disasters and nation-building in the nineteenth-century Netherlands: Verbonden door rampspoed.
-Rampen en natievorming in negentiende-eeuws Nederland (Uitgeverij Verloren, 2022).
 Previous research has been published in Parliaments, Estates & Representation, Jaarboek Parlementaire Geschiedenis, De Moderne Tijd and several edited volumes.
-E-mail: fons-meijer-1994@hotmail.com.
+E-mail: fons.meijer@ru.nl.